ElektraInitiative/libelektra/doc/VISION.md

 The vision of Elektra is to have systems in which every configuration setting is easily accessible and specifiable.

-We will use samba and its configuration value `global/workgroup` as running example.
+We will use Samba and its configuration value `global/workgroup` as running example.

 ## Problem